 I have a special love of children’s literature as you can see from the Fab Kid Lit lists above.
-I literally write those just for fun.
-(Excuse me while I slide my giant horn rimmed glasses back up onto my nose.)
-The iPad was released the same month my son was born so I was pulled in early by the shiny bells and whistles iPad apps of children’s books dangled in front of me.
+I write those just for fun-excuse me while I slide my giant horn-rimmed glasses back up onto my nose.
+The iPad was released the same month my son was born, so I was pulled in early by the shiny bells and whistles iPad apps of children’s books dangled in front of me.
 When our son was one he was allowed to look at certain apps, but that was way back in the dark ages of 2011.
 There weren’t many apps out there yet, we just marveled over the Nighty Night app and Pop Out Peter Rabbit.
-All the pro and con forums on digital exposure for young, developing brains hadn’t yet become too heated.
+All the pro and con forums on digital exposure for young, developing brains hadn’t become too heated yet.

-When my husband’s career took a turn we began to travel with him all over the world and an iPad for a child on an airplane can be a glorious thing (for everyone), but we realized his time on screen needed to be limited.
+When my husband’s career took a turn, we began to travel with him all over the world -an iPad for a child on an airplane can be a glorious thing, for everyone, but we realized his time on screen needed to be limited.
 My time on screen needs to be limited.
 Everyone’s time on screen needs to be limited.
-So I turned to one of the great truths of life…the power of what is counterintuitive.
-It sounds like if you create limits, you will be and feel limited, but the truth is boundaries and limits provide an immense amount of freedom to spend your time wisely on what you really enjoy.
-We apply this principal to sugar consumption so we decided, why not apply it to the iPad too?
-We don’t forbid it, but we do limit it.
-We’re talking only 30 minutes a day after lunch…if that.
+So I turned to one of the great truths of life-the power of what is counterintuitive.
+It stands to reason-if you create limits, you will feel limited, but in truth-boundaries and limits provide an immense amount of freedom.
+They allow you to spend your time wisely on what you really enjoy.
+We apply this principle to sugar consumption, so we thought-why not apply it to screen time too?
+We won’t forbid it, but we will limit it: thirty minutes a day after lunch if that.

-Since we’ve applied these limits two years ago, we’ve learned quite a few things as parents in the digital age.
-If this topic is of interest to you, I’ve shared the top 5—>
+Since we applied these limits, we’ve learned quite a few things as parents in the digital age-

-1. Adhering to a limit and schedule creates an excitement around our son’s iPad time, a feeling of anticipation.
-When it arrives he then spends it wisely on the apps he loves the most.
-Breaking the schedule for special occasions is also loads of fun.
-The iPad on an airplane first thing in the morning?
-What a treat!
+1. Adhering to a time limit and schedule creates excitement around our son’s screen time-a feeling of anticipation.
+When it finally arrives, he spends it wisely on apps he enjoys the most.
+Breaking the schedule for special occasions is loads of fun-the iPad on an airplane, first thing in the morning?
+What a treat.

-2. We don’t read children’s book apps on the iPad anymore before bed.
-The screen is too bright, even on bedtime mode, which makes for an activity too simulating just before a little brain needs to sleep.
+2. We don’t read children’s books on the iPad before bed.
+The screen is too bright, even on bedtime mode, which creates an activity too simulating before a little brain needs to sleep.

 3. Not all apps are created equal.
-There is a LOT of yucky material out there, sometimes from big names you may feel you trust.
+There is a LOT of yucky material out there-sometimes even from big names you trust.
 It’s always a good idea to look at reviews and test drive apps on your own.
-There are a lot of great resources out there.
+There are plenty of great resources out there.
 I write app reviews for iGameMom.com and link to my reviews above.
-That site does a great job of cataloguing apps by age and activity, but it’s also helpful to look at ratings right there in the Apple Store.
+The site catalogs apps by age and activity.

-4. Beware the in-app purchase!
-Sometimes they are worth it for apps like Endless Reader, but often times they can just be a hook.
+4. Beware the in-app purchase.
+Sometimes they are worth it for apps like Endless Reader, but often they are hooks.

-5. Beware the grind!
-Grind is a word a friend of mine uses to describe when an app controls you (or your child) versus you controlling it.
-Look for grind when you find yourself mindlessly surfing the web, you know when it happens.
-How many cute animal gifs, or Eiffel Tower instagrams or Dream Home pins do you really need to look at?
-The addictive, mindless quality of grind is sometimes used in apps as well to keep the user hooked.
+5. Beware the grind.
+Grind is an unscientific term a friend of mine made up to describe when an app controls you-or your child-versus you controlling it.
+Look for grind when you find yourself mindlessly surfing the web-you know when it happens.
+How many cute animal gifs, Eiffel Tower Instagrams or Dream Home pins can you really look at?
+The addictive, mindless quality of grind is sometimes used in apps to keep the user hooked.
 A good rule of thumb is to remember it’s always better to know your child is taking something away from an app rather than losing something to it.

-Here are my favorite examples below, true stories about three of our favorite app developers.
+Here are some favorite grind free examples below-true stories about three of our favorite app developers.

-Freecloud Design—> At two and a half our son began to play Stack the States and Stack the Countries.
-He still plays these apps now and not only knows where most states and countries are on the globe, he also knows their shapes and flags.
+Freecloud Design-At two and a half our son played Stack the States and Stack the Countries.
+He still plays these apps now and not only knows where most states and countries are on the globe-he also knows their shapes and flags.
 He can show you where Djibouti is.